unitymakesus/resources/docs/docs-new/setup/3-initial-config.md

-# Initial WordPress Settings & Configuration
+# Initial WordPress Configuration
-These are the steps you should take anytime a new WordPress website is set up.
+These are the settings and steps steps you should take anytime a new WordPress website is set up.

 1. Install and activate required plugins (see general > plugins).
 2. Add API keys for Pro plugins to enable updates.